 Unlimited contacts and data storage in all plans: No

-Ease of use is a strong differentiating attribute of the HubSpot.
-This makes it a solid choice for small and mid-sized marketing and sales teams.
+Ease of use is a strong differentiating attribute of HubSpot.
+This makes it a solid choice for managing mid-sized marketing and sales teams' customer relationships.
 Gartner Peer Insights users noted a favourable balance between the platform’s functionality, flexibility and extensibility.

-HubSpot demonstrates a clear understanding of the CRM lead management market backed by its strong marketing execution and a clear roadmap that align with the company’s core audience of small and midsize B2B organisations.
+HubSpot demonstrates a clear understanding of the CRM System lead management market backed by its strong marketing execution and marketing automation.
+It has a clear roadmap that aligns with the company’s core audience of midsize B2B organisations (10 - 1000 staff)

 HubSpot’s pricing model and solution packaging readily align with business value.
-It uses a freemium model for its marketing and sales applications which contributes to a low cost of entry.
+It uses a freemium model for its solutions that target both sales teams and marketing teams.
+This provides a low cost of entry.

 A fully functional CRM software for free.
 Using free versions of HubSpot Sales Hub provides integration of Gmail and Outlook calendars and email.
 Customisable contact properties, deal stages, pipeline and opportunity tracking.
 Tasks, website chat and bots, email tracking, reporting, meeting scheduling link per user.

-Integrating HubSpot Marketing Hub to HubSpot CRM will cause you to be billed for contacts in your CRM.
+Integrating HubSpot Marketing Hub to HubSpot CRM will cause you to be billed for contacts in your CRM System.
 Additional marketing contacts are sold in increments of 5,000 from $224.72/month for Professional and increments of 10,000 from $100.00/month for Enterprise Hubs.

-Considered by some to be the leader in the CRM space.
-Salesforce Sales Cloud's market position reflects its sustained strength in terms of product vision, marketing execution and revenue growth.
+Considered to be the leader in the CRM space.
+Salesforce Sales Cloud's market position reflects its sustained strength in product vision, marketing execution and revenue growth.